Architecture Overview

 Multi-Era Support

-Dugite handles all Cardano eras from Byron through Conway.
+Dugite handles all Cardano eras from Byron through Conway, plus early support for the not-yet-released Dijkstra era (protocol version 12, storage era tag 8, HFC index 7 — includes PlutusV4).
 The serialization layer handles era-specific block formats transparently, while the ledger layer applies era-appropriate validation rules.